hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

 8 have 256 GB RAM.
 The nodes do not have a sizeable local disk.

 Leibniz also
-contains a node for visualisation and
+contains a node for visualization and
 2 GPU nodes with two NVIDIA Tesla P100 GPU compute cards for experimenting with accelerators.

 All nodes are connected using an InfiniBand EDR network.
 The regular compute nodes